quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 and a value below 120 mg/dL (6.7 mmol/L) for an optimal reading.

 I took it a step further than what Robb suggested and tested not just blood glucose, but also blood ketone levels.
-If I'm going to consider these s
+If I'm really trying to understand how my metabolism is affected by these sweeteners, then I felt that I needed to understand my ketone reactions as well.

-I also took some notes on my reactions.
-Thankfully neither of them had any severe digestive or cognitive concerns (besides a bit of nausea from the Honey)
+I also took some notes on my digestive and cognitive reactions.
+Thankfully, neither of them had any severe concerns (besides a bit of nausea from the honey).

 ## Honey: